thewtex/thesis/introduction/background_and_significance.rst

 apoptosis (\ :sup:`99m`\ Tc-annexin A5).
-[Lees1988,Virgolini1992,Boersma2005,Kietselaer2004]_  Annovazzi et. al. have attempted to use :sup:`99m`\ Tc-IL2 scintigraphy to detect chronic inflammatory response indicated my T-cell and macrophage activation as a marker for Crohn's disease [Annovazzi2003]_.  :sup:`111`\In platelet scintigraphy is sensitive to thrombosis, but it cannot distinguish other tissue types [Manca2001]_.
+[Lees1988,Virgolini1992,Boersma2005,Kietselaer2004]_  Annovazzi et. al. have attempted to use :sup:`99m`\ Tc-IL2 scintigraphy to detect chronic inflammatory response indicated by T-cell and macrophage activation as a marker for Crohn's disease [Annovazzi2003]_.  :sup:`111`\In platelet scintigraphy is sensitive to thrombosis, but it cannot distinguish other tissue types [Manca2001]_.